 We are the Maxatawny Community Coalition - concerned citizens of Maxatawny Township and surrounding areas.

 As excited as we were to reach our last matching funds goal, we knew that it would not be our last.
 We are so grateful to everyone that has donated thus far and for believing in our mission.
-Judge Rowley ruled against our appeal of the Maxatawny Board of Supervisors decision to approve Duke Realty's Valley Logics Park which was expected.
-We are now appealing the Judge's decision to a higher court which is where we also expected to be.
 Our legal team is extremely confident in our case which contain constitutional issues.
 Several of us who are working on the front line of this defense have each donated several thousand dollars to the legal fund.
+There is no amount that is too small.
+Every dollar is greatly appreciated!

 Here’s the Story: